 - Sort beans and remove any foreign objects.

-- Dissolve 2 tsp baking soda and 3 tbs salt in 8 cups water and soak beans for at least 4 hours.
+- Dissolve 2 teaspoon baking soda and 3 tbs salt in 8 cups water and soak beans for at least 4 hours.

 - Drain and rinse soaked beans.